Everyday Grappling Operations

 Mariángeles Soto-Díaz, 2018

-*This project is lovingly dedicated to the memory of my grandmother, who I only recently learned was the subject of physical violence by my alcoholic and sometimes charming grandfather, and to my mother and her siblings, who were too young to process this.
+*This project is lovingly dedicated to the memory of my grandmother, who I only recently learned was the subject of physical violence by my alcoholic and sometimes charming grandfather.

 Photo credit: Gene Ogami